 A final trend responsible for downward pressure on entry-level salaries is the emergence of second-tier usability companies that serve clients with less-skilled staff based in low-salary countries.
 Such services can replace entry-level usability specialists much more easily than they can replace experienced pros.

-The $5K/year experience premium applies during the first 10 years of a usability professionals' career.
+The $5K/year experience premium applies during the first 10 years of a UX professionals' career.
 Later, the premium drops to $3K/year.
 This is reasonable, as the biggest performance gains come in the early years, when newly minted usability specialists are disabused of bad habits from university and learn how to actually do the job in industry.

 Somebody with 15 years' experience is probably better than somebody with 10 years' experience, but not by much.
 (In contrast, somebody with 5 years' experience is almost infinitely better than an entry-level person, and somebody with 10 years' experience is substantially better than the 5-year person.)

-Seen over the 13-year period from 1998 to 2011, usability salaries have been remarkably steady.
+Seen over the 13-year period from 1998 to 2011, UX salaries have been remarkably steady.
 If we disregard the bubble-induced bump around 2001, the long-term change is a trend toward slightly lower entry-level salaries.
 This difference is probably due to the fact that more and more universities are now pumping out graduates with some usability skills.
-Usability people are still difficult to recruit, but at least there are more of them around these days.
+UX people are still difficult to recruit, but at least there are more of them around these days.